jgege/UNI-CSCU9V5/CSCU9V5.md

 - **Independent process**
   - cannot affect or be affected by the execution of another process
-- **Cooperating proccess**
+- **Cooperating processes**
   - can affect or be affected by the execution of another process
-- Advanteges of process cooperation
+- Advantages of process cooperation
   - information sharing (shared files)
-  - computation pseed-up (split-up of a task into subtasksk and run them in parallel; note: number of processors)
+  - computation speed-up (split-up of a task into sub tasks and run them in parallel; note: number of processors)
-  - Modulairty (dived a system into separate processes)
+  - Modularity (divide a system into separate processes)
   - Convenience (a user has many tasks; eg printing, editing compiling)

 ### Producer - consumer problem